xinmu01/xinmu01.github.io/_posts/2016-10-20-precision-and-recall-binary-classification.markdown

 ---
 published: true
-title: Precision and Recall -- Binary Classification
+title: Neural Network
 layout: post
 ---
-In this article, I will discuss Precision and Recall, which are two important metrics for binary classification problem.
+In this article,